Dyeing your hair is super fun, whether it’s a mild change or *WOW*. It’s a chance for renewal and can be a huge confidence booster.

 1. Thoroughly Rinse The Hair Dye

 Hair dyes are meant to penetrate the hair and stay there.
-If there are lots that are just on the surface, it will just transfer not only to the pillowcase but also to your skin, clothes, and other things it touches.
+If there is still a good amount of dye just on the surface, it will just transfer not only to the pillowcase but also to your skin, clothes, and other things it touches.

 2. Use Cold Water When Rinsing Hair